MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Get-Licenses-Plate/GetLicencesPlateByStatus.md

 **Input**:
 **Parameters**: Status of the LP, the options are of the integer type as seen below
 -	**No**: Warehouse Receipt Number.
+-	**IsPallet**: if the variable is true it indicates that it is Pallet, otherwise it is Single.
 -	**LicensePlateStatus**:

  -value(0; "Pre-Labeled")